cpbotha/obsidian-ai-chat-as-md/README.md

 ### Maybe

+- [ ] implement user-friendly file selector for the system prompt file setting
 - [ ] enable per-document / yaml-header overrides of model, system prompt, etc.
 - [ ] ignore `%...%` comment blocks
 - [ ] Add used model as comment block (or some other mechanism) to each AI response section